 - Strong shivering and trembling followed by no shivering

 - Fur and skin are cold to the touch

 - Body temperature is below 95 degrees (Fahrenheit)

 - Dilated pupils (the black inner circle of the eye appears larger)

 - Gums and inner eyelids are pale or blue

 - Trouble breathing

-- Remove your pet from the cold and put him in a warm room.
+- Remove your pet from the cold and put them in a warm room.

 - Dry off your pet thoroughly either with towels or a hair dryer set on low and held about 12 inches away.

 - Wrap your pet in a blanket (warm it in the clothes dryer first)